-The need for testing depends on the child's age, overall appearance, vaccination status, and whether the fever is acute or chronic.
+The need for testing depends on the child's age, overall appearance, vaccination status, and whether the fever is acute Testing for Acute Fever Normal body temperature varies from person to person and throughout the day (it is typically highest in the afternoon).
+Normal body temperature is higher in preschool-aged children and highest... read more or chronic Testing for Chronic Fever Normal body temperature varies from person to person and throughout the day (it is typically highest in the afternoon).
+Normal body temperature is higher in preschool-aged children and highest... read more .
 Doctors may also do testing for particular disorders they suspect ( see Table: Some Common Causes and Features of Fever in Children Some Common Causes and Features of Fever in Children ).

-If newborns (28 days old or younger) have a fever, they are hospitalized for testing because their risk of having a serious infection is high.
+Children in this age group who have a fever are hospitalized for testing and treatment because their risk of having a serious infection is high.
 Testing typically includes blood and urine tests, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture), and sometimes a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more .
 Stool tests are done in newborns who have diarrhea.

 For chronic fever, tests are often done.
 If doctors suspect a particular disorder, tests for that disorder are done.
 If the cause is unclear, screening tests are done.
 Screening tests include a complete blood cell count Complete blood count Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
 Sometimes a blood disorder causes no symptoms but is discovered... read more , urinalysis and culture, and blood tests to check for inflammation.
 Tests for inflammation include the erythrocyte sedimentation rate (ESR) and measurement of C-reactive protein (CRP) levels.
-Other tests doctors sometimes do when there is no clear cause include stool tests, tuberculosis tests, chest x-rays, and computed tomography (CT) of the sinuses.
+Other tests doctors sometimes do when there is no clear cause include stool tests, blood cultures or tests of antibody levels in the blood to detect bacteria or viruses, tuberculosis skin test or interferon-gamma release assay, chest x-rays, computed tomography (CT) of the sinuses, and bone scans.

 Rarely, fevers persist, and doctors cannot identify the cause even after extensive testing.
-This type of fever is called fever of unknown origin Fever of unknown origin (FUO) Fever is an elevated body temperature.
-Temperature is considered elevated when it is higher than 100.4° F (38° C) as measured by an oral thermometer or higher than 100.8° F (38.2° C) as measured... read more .
+This type of fever is called fever of unknown origin Fever of unknown origin (FUO) Fever is an elevated body temperature that occurs when the body's thermostat (located in the hypothalamus in the brain) resets at a higher temperature, primarily in response to an infection... read more .
 Children with a fever of unknown origin may require additional testing and evaluation.